-Not using plastic straws is a small thing that we each can do (if we all do a small thing collectively, it really ends up being a big thing).
-Instead, we can use reusable metal straw.
-Benefit for environment and less plastic exposure to you because plastic in the straw can leach into your food.
+Not using plastic straws is a small thing that we each contribute.
+Collectively, it will end up being a big thing.
+It will benefit the environment and our health.
+The less plastic exposure in our food, the better.
+Plastic in straws can leach into your food.
 Safety advice: never use a metal straw while driving – the metal could pierce your brain or other organs if you were in a motor vehicle accident…

 Here are the steps to easily clean your straws:

-- Use only natural dishwasher detergent.
-This avoids the chemical residues left on your dishes and in the straws from the bigger brand dishwashing detergents.
-I also avoid rinsing agents too.
-But if your water is really hard, get something natural.
-No need to be consuming undisclosed chemicals and our lakes and rivers don’t need them either.*
+- Use only natural dishwasher detergent.* This avoids the chemical residues left on your dishes and in the straws.
+Also, avoid rinsing agents.
+If your water is really hard, find a natural biodegradable detergent.
+No need to consume undisclosed chemicals.
+Plus our lakes and rivers don’t need them either.